Utah State vs. Hawaii College Football Odds, Plays and Insights - NewsBreak

 Check out odds, insights and more in our betting preview for the Utah State Aggies vs. Hawaii Rainbow Warriors college football matchup on October 30, 2021.

-The Utah State Aggies (5-2, 0-0 MWC) are 5.5-point favorites when they host the Hawaii Rainbow Warriors (4-4, 0-0 MWC) in a MWC matchup on Saturday, October 30, 2021 at Merlin Olsen Field at Maverik Stadium.
-The total is 65 points for this matchup.
+The Utah State Aggies (5-2, 0-0 MWC) are 5.5-point favorites when they host the Hawaii Rainbow Warriors (4-4, 0-0 MWC) in conference play on Saturday, October 30, 2021 at Merlin Olsen Field at Maverik Stadium.
+This game has an over/under of 65.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .